sanic-org/sanic-routing/README.md

 Therefore, this package comes with a `BaseRouter` that needs to be subclassed in order to be used for its specific needs.

+Most Sanic users should never need to concern themselves with the details here.

 ## Basic Example

 A simple implementation: